Bariatric surgery represents a series of procedures that help obese individuals lose excess, unwanted pounds.

 With Orbera, an endoscopic tube is inserted into your esophagus and stomach that contains the balloon system.
 The procedure takes around twenty minutes.
 You will be sedated before the procedure takes place.

-The minimally invasive procedure is outpatient in nature, which means will go home the same day.
-The gastric balloon system is then removed in a comparable manner after six to twelve months, depending on your doctor’s recommendations and your weight loss goals.
+The minimally invasive procedure is outpatient, meaning I will go home the same day.
+The gastric balloon system is then removed comparably after six to twelve months, depending on your doctor’s recommendations and weight loss goals.

 With the Obalon system, you swallow the deflated balloons with a glass of water.
 The balloons are around the size of a vitamin tablet.
-The balloons are inflated using a thin tube that is inserted into your stomach.
+The balloons are inflated using a thin tube inserted into your stomach.
 No sedation is necessary with Obalon.
-The balloons are then removed after around six to twelve months (from the date the first balloon is placed, not the last one).
-Up to three balloons are used over the course of the treatment to maximize weight loss.
+The balloons are removed after six to twelve months (from when the first balloon is placed, not the last one).
+Up to three balloons are used throughout the treatment to maximize weight loss.

 How Much Weight Can You Lose with the Gastric Balloon?